Polyconseil/pyhound/README.rst

 One of the current limitations is that **pyhound** currently tries to retrieve all search results in a single request to the Hound server.
-The server may return an error if there are too many results (currently: more than 5000) and **pyhound** will fail quite ungracefully.
-A future version of **pyhound** will handle this case and make multiple requests to the Hound server.
+The server may return an error if there are too many results (currently: more than 5000) and **pyhound** will kindly display it.
+A future version of **pyhound** should handle this case and make multiple requests to the Hound server.
+Note that Hound web user interface has the same limitation and fails in a similar way (although it at least shows the first 20 results).

 Alternatives
 ============

+Apart from the web user interface, Hound comes with a command-line client.
+However it currently (Feb.
+2015) has several limitations:

-Hound itself provides a command-line client but it seemed a bit slowish and the ``grep``-like output has not been implemented (though there is a TODO comment there so it may be planned).
+- it does not provide a ``grep``-like output (although a TODO comment in the source suggests that it may appear someday);
+- if there are more results that the Hound server can return in a single query, the command-line client displays nothing (as if there was no match at all).

 The name